Rohitaagre/Banking-Risk-Dashboard-/README.md

 - **DAX** — custom measures for risk and default metrics
 - **Excel** — source data (loan facts, product/loan-type reference, customer demographics)

-## Data Note

-This project uses a synthetic/sample banking dataset created for portfolio and learning purposes — it does not represent real customer or loan data.